 In this interview, Dan talks us through some great tips on how you can pitch to publishers, increase your musical output, things to look out for, various deals you may encounter, books that helped him and so many more useful tips that you can use.

-In my 20’s I was in a band, we had a record deal and we did well for a few years, however, we got dropped by the label and I got unemployed.
-When I was in my early 30’s I had reached a point when I had no money, was living in a terrible apartment, however, I had a degree and thought about giving up music completely to get a proper job.
-I was interested in artificial intelligence and I applied to do a PhD, I got accepted but I still wasn’t sure If I was ready to let go of my dream of making music for a living.
+In my 20’s I was in a band, we had a record deal and we did well for a few years.
+However, we got dropped by the label and I got unemployed.
+When I was in my early 30’s I had reached a point when I had no money and was living in a terrible apartment.
+But I had a degree and thought about giving up music completely to get a proper job.
+I was interested in artificial intelligence and I applied to do a PhD.
+I got accepted but I still wasn’t sure If I was ready to let go of my dream of making music for a living.
 In my head I was thinking, “Would I rather buy a Sound on Sound magazine and read about the latest gear or would I rather get a journal and read about AI?”

 My conclusion was, of course, that I’m more interested in music and that’s what I want to do.